technoplato/toolshed/apps/SpeechRecorderApp/transcription.prd.md

 ---

-## Strange Feature Ideas
+## Planned Feature Details

-Experimental concepts that push the boundaries of what a speech recording app can be.
-These are exploratory and may or may not be implemented.
+Detailed specifications for planned features in the feature matrix.

-### 1. Action Logging During Recording
+### Action Logging During Recording

 **Concept:** Log user actions and context during recording to create a richer timeline.